 What are the requirements for working in Japan?

 If you talk to people, especially those who belong to the educated class and come from over-populated or small countries, you will find that many of them have considered migrating to a new country at least once in their lives.
-The reasons could be numerous, like finding better work opportunities, for the sake of a better lifestyle, to explore new places, etc. For such people, finding work before migrating to a new location or soon after making a move is of crucial importance to sustain themselves.
+The reasons could be numerous, like finding better work opportunities, the sake of a better lifestyle, exploring new places, etc. For such people, finding work before migrating to a new location or soon after making a move is of crucial importance to sustain themselves.

 Thus, to help people who have either moved to Japan or are considering moving to Tokyo to secure a job, here are some critical details.

 Japan does not follow the same rules and regulations as the US or UK where immigration is concerned.
 Therefore, if you are considering moving to Japan shortly, then there are some specific immigration laws that you must be aware of.
 One such rule is that if you want to immigrate to Japan, then in order to get the regular work visa, you will need a University degree.
 Not the college, but the University degree getting which takes about four years in the US and three years in the UK.
 This is the law, and if you are serious about finding work in Tokyo, then you will have to adhere to this rule.

 Move to Japan

 After talking to the hiring managers who are recruited at good companies, we gained some useful insight.
 In our chat about foreign job seekers, we discovered that according to the hiring managers, foreign candidates who are already in Japan have more chances of finding employment in Tokyo as compared to foreigners who are living outside of the country.
 It is so because a failed overseas hiring proves very costly to a company.
 When an organization employs a foreigner from outside of Japan, they will need to assist the employee in getting to Japan, finding a residence here, training him, etc. And after all, if the candidate does not fit the profile, then all the time and money spent on him will go to waste.